Overview - Centre for Family Violence Prevention

-The Centre for Family Violence Prevention at the Women’s is focused on a whole-of-health-system approach to improving the safety, health and well-being of women and their families.
-Our Centre works on the research and evaluation needed to build a responsive healthcare response to family, domestic and sexual violence.
+The Centre for Family Violence Prevention is focused on a whole-of-health-system approach to improving the safety, health and wellbeing of women and their families.
+Our Centre works on the research and evaluation needed to build a responsive healthcare response to domestic, family and sexual violence (DFSV).
+We work closely with the Safer Families Centre and the Restore Centre at the University of Melbourne.

 Our research is practical and we:

-- Develop and evaluate effective, evidence-based system models of care for family, domestic and sexual violence;
+• Develop and evaluate effective, evidence-based system models of care for DFSV

-- Support staff in their clinical work with patients through promoting a workplace support program;
+• Support staff in their clinical work through a workplace support program;

-- Build research capacity in the area of DFSV across the hospital by offering funding to clinicians who want to enhance their research skills;
+• Build research capacity in the area of DFSV across the hospital;

-- Work collaboratively with survivors, practitioners, other Centres in the hospital, community groups, state and national governments to provide evidence to inform policy and practice (see Safer Families Centre).
+• Work collaboratively with survivors, practitioners, other Centres in the hospital, community groups, state and national governments to provide evidence to inform policy and practice.

 The Centre is a hub for development of identification tools and therapeutic responses to assist women when DFSV is occurring.
 We are developing innovative responses using new technologies for women, children and fathers to promote access to help for DFSV.